carloshfmaciel/microservice-netflixos-architecture/README.md

-1. Accesse a url do config-server, seguido do nome de um dos arquivos presentes no repositório:
+1. Accesse a url do config-server, seguido do nome de um dos arquivos presentes no repositório, acrescido do profile, no caso "-pre":
 ```
 http://localhost:8888/order-service-pre.yml
 ```